jeonghwan94/jeonghwan94/README.md

 🖋️ Bachelor of Science in Computer Engineering in the Credit Bank System (in progress)

-🌱 Interested in Recommended system , Text Mining , Anomaly detection
+🌱 Interested in Recommended system , Text Mining , Image processing

 💻: Learning